Patrick Caulfield: Studies and work

+From the mid-1980s onward, Caulfield's work moved away from the heavy black outlines characteristic of his earlier paintings.
+As noted by Marco Livingstone, by 1987 "the long-favoured descriptive device of a black outline" had been eliminated altogether.
+Critics including William Feaver have described his later work as increasingly concerned with light and the construction of space; Feaver wrote that "tricks of the light became a prime resource in later years".
+Clarrie Wallis has compared these later interiors to those of Edward Hopper, noting their treatment of mood and detachment in everyday spaces.
+His final painting, Braque Curtain (2005), completed less than a fortnight before his death is in the collection of Tate.
+The work draws on imagery from Georges Braque's The Duet (1937), and Wallis has described it as a meditation on the transition from light to darkness within an enclosed interior.During this period, Caulfield was shortlisted for the Turner Prize in 1987, elected a Royal Academician in 1993, awarded the Jerwood Painting Prize in 1995, and appointed a Commander of the Order of the British Empire (CBE) in 1996.

 In 1987, Caulfield was nominated for the Turner Prize for his show The Artist's Eye at the National Gallery in London.
 In 1996 he was made a CBE.

 On 24 May 2004, a fire in a storage warehouse destroyed many works from the Saatchi collection, including three by Caulfield.
 In September 2010 Caulfield and five other British artists, Howard Hodgkin, John Walker, Ian Stephenson, John Hoyland, and R.B.
 Kitaj were included in an exhibition entitled The Independent Eye: Contemporary British Art From the Collection of Samuel and Gabrielle Lurie, at the Yale Center for British Art.

 He died in London in 2005 and is buried in Highgate Cemetery.
 His work is held in the private collections of Charles Saatchi and David Bowie and the road on which he was born was renamed Caulfield Road after his death when the area was redeveloped.